texus/TGUI/tutorials/0.9/cmake/index.md

 ### Makefiles

 Open the build folder in a terminal and execute "make".
 To speed up the build you can also type e.g. "make -j4", which would use 4 threads to compile the library.
-Once building is done, you can use "sudo make install" on unix systems to install the TGUI libraries.
-This would make it easier to use them.